caronc/apprise/README.md

 )

 # If you're using tagging, then you can load all of your notifications
-# but only selectively call ones associated with one or more tags:
+# but only selectively notify the ones associated with one or more
+# matched tags:
 apobj.notify(
     body='send a notification to our admin group' title='Attention Admins',
+    # notify any services tagged with the 'admin' tag
     tag='admin',
 )
 ```

-If you're interested in reading more about this and methods on how to customize your own notifications, please check out the wiki at https://github.com/caronc/apprise/wiki/Development_API
+If you're interested in reading more about this and other methods on how to customize your own notifications, please check out the wiki at https://github.com/caronc/apprise/wiki/Development_API